 Stressor #3.
 Entrainment

 Power plants within the planning area have the ability to entrain large numbers of fish.
 Large volumes of water are pumped through the facilities which are located within splittail rearing habitat (Matica and Nobriga 2005).
 The State Water Project and the Central Valley Project show high rates of salvage when splittail populations are at high levels; YOY have critical swimming velocities that are near the water velocities of the large pumps and are entrained at these facilities (Young and Cech 1996).
 When these fish are salvaged, mortalities can be quite high from over crowding within transport tanks and predation at drop off points within the Delta (Moyle et al. 2004).
+(Note: It is not known whether entrainment is a stressor for splittail)

 BDCP Objective #3

-Reduce the effects (direct mortality) of entrainment on juvenile and adult splittail.
+Reduce the effects (direct and indirect mortality) of entrainment on juvenile and adult splittail.